stirlingdonaldson/donaldsonblack/README.md

 > Source code of photography portfolio of Stirling Donaldson and Harrison Black

 ### Usage
-Make sure to install deno

-Then start the project:
+The project utilises the deno runtime, to start the project use;

 ```bash
 deno task start

 ```

-This will also watch files and realod on save
+This watch files and reload on change